abmajith/verilog-riscV32I-machine/README.md

 constructed, so that we can proceed to implement a Verilog instruction simulation circuit.
-We will discover on why part (well for mostly simplicity and respective hardware implementation) after going through how *RV32I* encoded and know how to implement these instructions in a Verilog simulator and possibly in an FPGA board.
+We will discover on why part (well for mostly simplicity and respective hardware implementation) after going through how *RV32I* encoded and know how to implement them in a Verilog simulator and possibly in an FPGA board.

 This document is created with reference document **The RISC-V Instruction Set Manual, Volume I: Unprivileged ISA** Use the [Riscv reference manual] (https://riscv.org/wp-content/uploads/2017/05/riscv-spec-v2.2.pdf).